favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

 4. Put documentation in the right place.

    Use [docs/README.markdown](README.markdown) as the map for public docs.
 If you edit `docs/designs/`, write for future developers rather than pull-request context, and prefer updating an existing note.
+If a detail matters only for one local change, keep it near the code or tests instead of growing `docs/designs/`.
 The detailed design-note rules live in [docs/designs/README.markdown](designs/README.markdown).
 If you edit `README.markdown`, keep it beginner-friendly and follow [docs/designs/guides/readme-writing.markdown](designs/guides/readme-writing.markdown).
 Maintainer release workflow lives in [docs/release-workflow.markdown](release-workflow.markdown).

 5. Open the pull request.